tungstenfabric/docs/governance/index.rst

 Governance Documents
 --------------------

--  `Technical Charter`_: The founding document for Tungsten Fabric.
+-  :ref:`Technical Charter`: The founding document for Tungsten Fabric.
 -  `Community Governance Document`_: A detailed description of the governance of Tungsten Fabric.